JonathanGrossmanITC/first_steps_01_getting_started/README.md

     -- Browser [receives response](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#checking_that_the_fetch_was_successful) and displays it to the user
     -- In addition to communicating with browsers, server can also create, update, read, and delete data from databases
     -- Servers are written in many languages (two common ones are Node.js and Python)
-    -- In the ITC Fullstsack bootcamp, you build your own servers and communicate with third-party servers
+    -- In the ITC Fullstack bootcamp, you build your own servers and communicate with third-party servers
     -- In this program, you will interact with third-party servers when learning about asynchronous code
   - Database
     -- A database stores electronic information